Proton Lekiu: Specifications

 It was based on the Proton Exora MPV, but with some cosmetic modifications on it.
-This includes a slightly revamped front grill, front and rear bumpers, head and tail lights, and a completely redesigned tailgate.
+This includes a slightly revamped front grille, front and rear bumpers, head and tail lights, and a completely redesigned tailgate.
 Fresh to the car was the newly-designed alloy wheels, which featured 14 spokes.
 It shared the same platform as the Exora, but the suspension was raised to give the Lekiu a more offroading-oriented outlook.